dmlc/treelite/docs/install.rst

   cd build
   cmake .. -G"Visual Studio 15 2017 Win64"

-.. note:: Visual Studio 2015 or new is required
+.. note:: Visual Studio 2015 or newer is required

   A large part of treelite has been written using the C++ 2011 standard.
   Visual Studio 2015 is the `first version that supports the new standard